 Our guide will meet you at your hotel lobby/residence or from your nominated place to pick you up, and will start driving toward Dhamrai (40km) immediately.

-On the way to Savar we will first visit Jahangirnagar University and its lake where you might have chance to visit different species of migratory birds if you travel in the winter.
-But at the summer also it has a lot to offer magnificent landscape and student dormitories buildings, singe of modern architecture.
+On the way to Savar, we will first visit Jahangirnagar University and its lake where you might have a chance to visit different species of migratory birds if you travel in the winter.
+But in the summer also it has a lot to offer magnificent landscapes and student dormitories buildings, singe of modern architecture.

 Visit National Martyrs Memorial in Savar (35 km from Dhaka) which was built to commemorate the martyrs in the liberation war in 1971.
-To discover the real structure of this memorial you need to see it from back side as the view you get from front side is different from back.
+To discover the real structure of this memorial you need to see it from the backside as the view you get from the front side is different from the back.

-Reach Nayarhat Bazar .
-Leave the car, and take a 30 minute boat ride to the pottery village Kakran.
-This beautiful 30 to 35 mins boat ride will give you a small glimpse of impact of river on the daily life of the people who reside on the river bank
+Reach Nayarhat Bazar.
+Leave the car, and take a 30-minute boat ride to the pottery village Kakran.
+This beautiful 30 to 35 mins boat ride will give you a small glimpse of the impact of the river on the daily life of the people who reside on the river bank.

 Back to Nayarhat Bazar by boat.
 Drive toward Nabinagar.
 Lunch at a local restaurant in Nabinagar (local food).

-In the nearby place Dhamrai, famous for its brass artisans, you can observe the making of various traditional utensils and religious objects and amazing crockeries with bronze in lost-wax technique.
-This is the best place to buy some souvenir made of brass.
-They make astounding little things here perfect for souvenir.
+In the nearby place Dhamrai, famous for its brass artisans, you can observe the making of various traditional utensils and religious objects and amazing crockeries with bronze in the lost-wax technique.
+This is the best place to buy some souvenirs made of brass.
+They make astounding little things here perfect for souvenirs.

-Drop at your hotel/residence, say goodbye.
+Drop at your hotel/residence, and say goodbye.
 End of the tour.